Russian-installed authorities order evacuation of Kherson | Headlines

 The city council urged local residents to store water, “in case it's also gone within an hour,” in a social media post on Saturday.

 The mayor of Lutsk, a city of 215,000 in Ukraine's far west, made a similar appeal on Telegram on Saturday.
-Power in Lutsk had been partially knocked out after Russian missiles slammed into local energy facilities, he said.
+Power in Lutsk had been partially knocked out after Russian missiles slammed into local energy facilities, Ihor Polishchuk said.
+He later added that a civilian had suffered burns as a shockwave from the strike hit his house, and that one power station had been damaged beyond repair.

 The central city of Uman, a key pilgrimage centre for Hasidic Jews which counted some 100,000 residents before the war, was also plunged into darkness after a rocket hit a nearby power station, regional authorities said on Telegram.

 Over the past two weeks, Moscow has increased its attacks on key civilian infrastructure across Ukraine.
 About 40% of the country's electric power system has been severely damaged, officials said.
-Zelenskyy said earlier in the week that 30% of Ukraine's power stations have been destroyed since Oct.
+Zelenskyy said earlier in the week that 30% of Ukraine's power stations have been destroyed since Russia launched the first wave of targeted strikes on Oct.
 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)